 - Papa Legba

 - Also known as Atibon Legba, or as Elegba, Ellegua or Exu in Yoruba or Santeria.
 Legba is the keeper of the crossroads and the opener of roads.
 He must be invoked before speaking with any other lwa, as he opens the gate to let them through.
 He is a master of communication, and sometimes a trickster.
+His dark side aspect is named Kalfu, and is associated with curses and misfortune, the impoverished, inversion of a wealth god, The Almighty Dollar.
 Usually appears as an old, bent black man with a cane, a straw hat, a satchel, and a corncob pipe.
 Often he is depicted with twisted limbs or covered in sores.
 He wears a large ring of keys, to open any door.
 Has a fondness for rum, tobacco, and candy.
 He is syncretized with St. Anthony.
 This lwa is a large part of the reason that in the Southern US the traditional place to make a Deal with the Devil is at the crossroads, as in Hollywood Voodoo Legba is frequently Hijacked By Satan.

 - Baron Samedi